Last Updated: February 1, 2013

 Always contact your local Law Enforcement Agency and they will contact CenturyLink for assistance.

 In addition to contacting Law Enforcement, you may consider CenturyLink's Call Trace feature.
 Click here for more information about Call Trace.

 Call blocking is a feature that may be placed on a customer's telephone number.
 The CenturyLink Law Enforcement Support team is not able to add features.
 Call blocking is not available in all areas.
 For assistance with the call blocking feature, or any other feature, customers must speak to a CenturyLink customer service representative for more information.
 Contact phone numbers can be found on CenturyLink.com.

 If you have a question, please call 877-451-1980, and listen to the options presented.
 You will have to leave a message with your name, contact number, and reason for calling.
 Also include as much detailed information as possible, such as a CenturyLink case number or telephone number of interest, so we may quickly address your concerns.
-CenturyLink's Law Enforcement Support team will return your call within 1 business day.
+You may also email us.
+A team member will respond within 1 business day.